 On August 6, 2010, Best Medical filed an additional lawsuit against the Company in the U.S. District Court for the Western District of Pennsylvania, claiming that the Company has infringed U.S. Patent No. 5,596,619, a patent that Best Medical alleges protects a method and apparatus for conformal radiation therapy.
-In December 2010 Best Medical amended its complaint by claiming that the Company also infringed U.S. Patent Nos.
+In December 2010, Best Medical amended its complaint by claiming that the Company also infringed U.S. Patent Nos.
 6,038,283 and 7,266,175, both of which Best Medical alleges cover methods and apparatus for conformal radiation therapy.
-In March 2011, the Court dismissed with prejudice all counts against the Company, except for two counts of alleged willful infringement of two of the patents.
+In March 2011, the court dismissed with prejudice all counts against the Company, except for two counts of alleged willful infringement of two of the patents.
 Following several procedural rulings by the court, Best Medical moved to voluntarily dismiss one of the two remaining patent claims on June 28, 2011, which the court granted on June 30, 2011, leaving only one patent (U.S. Patent No. 6,038,283) at issue in the case.
-The parties failed to a reach settlement during the mandatory hearings held in March and May 2013.
-Best Medical is seeking declaratory and injunctive relief, as well as unspecified compensatory and treble damages and other relief.
-The Company will continue to litigate this case, and discovery is expected to be completed by January 2014.
+The parties failed to a reach settlement during mandatory settlement conferences held in March 2013, May 2013 and April 2014.
+Best Medical was seeking declaratory and injunctive relief, as well as unspecified compensatory and treble damages and other relief.
+The parties reached a settlement effective June 9, 2014.
+The case was dismissed with prejudice on June 26, 2014.